adonovan/spaghetti/README.md

 # Spaghetti: a dependency analysis tool for Go packages

-Spaghetti is an interactive web-based tool to help you understand the dependencies of a Go program, and to evaluate the benefit of various possible refactorings to eliminate dependencies.
+Spaghetti is an interactive web-based tool to help you understand the dependencies of a Go program, and to explore and evaluate various possible efforts to eliminate dependencies.

+It displays the complete dependencies of the initial packages, organized into a tree based on the "directory structure" of the package/module namespace.

+Clicking on a package node displays information about it, including an arbitary path to it from one of the initial packages.
+Each edge in the path may be "broken", causing it to be removed from the graph and the view recomputed.
+The broken edges are tabulated, and each can be restored if you change your mind or try another approach.
+In this manner, you can explore how your overall dependencies would change as you work to remove specific imports.
+Once you are happy with the overall dependencies, the set of broken edges becomes your task list for a clean-up project.

+TODO(adonovan): include screenshots/video once UI is slightly more polished.

 Since it is not yet public, run it like so:

 ```shell
 $ git clone git@github.com:adonovan/spaghetti.git
 $ cd spaghetti
 $ go run . -- [package]
 ```

 where _package_ is or more Go packages, or a pattern understood by `go list`.
 Then point your browser at the insecure single-user web server at `localhost:18080`.

+This tool is a rewrite from scratch of a tool I wrote while at Google for exploring the dependency graphs used by the Blaze build system.
+The basic design could be easily be generalized to support any kind of dependency graph, independent of language or domain.